News from the College of Arts & Sciences

-(2) APPLIED MATH & PHYSICS
+(2) MATHEMATICS & PHYSICS

-Faculty and students in these programs develop advanced mathematical modeling abilities in a variety of applied math fields including actuarial science, physics or math education.
+Faculty and students in these programs help students develop advanced mathematical modeling abilities in a variety of applied math fields including actuarial science, physics or math education.
 The math department hosts an undergraduate math conference each year, and the physics program hosts numerous science and astronomy outreach programs to schools and the community.

 (3) BEHAVIORAL SCIENCE RESEARCH & SOCIAL ACTION

 Students and faculty in this program provide an emphasis on research or social action.
 The Psychology major prepares students in experimental research methods and invites students to join ongoing research teams, such as the Social Perception Research Project.
 The Human Services and Sociology majors emphasize service learning and social action, preparing students to become professionals in organizations dedicated to helping people and communities.
 The department also provides faculty leadership of of the Criminal Justice minor with internships in area criminal justice services.

 Mary Garrison, Associate Professor of Social Work, has had a busy spring semester with many opportunities coming her way.
 Since January, Mary has been working with the Community Foundation of Decatur/Macon County on the start of a 3-year research/program evaluation project regarding teen pregnancy/births in Macon County.
 As a piece of this project, Mary researched and evaluated teen birth data for the last 10 years in Macon County preparing a comprehensive report to be used by community stake holders to address the issue of high teen birth rates in Macon County.